 - The board may elect an officer to fill a vacancy at any time.

-- Officers may not hold the same office for more than 2 years consecutively, nor hold any combination of offices for a total of more than 5 years without being out or office for a least 1 year.
+- Officers may not hold any combination of offices for a total of more than 5 years without being out or office for a least 1 year.

 The CRC seeks to be open and transparent and to actively seek public participation in meetings.
 This section contains policies and procedures for conducting meetings and seeking public input.